 Where does Novitatech provide these services?

-We provide a range of the Novitatech services from all of Novita’s metropolitan sites.
+We provide a range of the Novitatech services from all of Novita’s metropolitan sites and our dedicated Novitatech Assistive Technology Centre at 1 South Road, Thebarton.
 Depending on what type of service you wish to access, we can often visit at private homes, preschools and child care centres, schools, hospitals and supported accommodation facilities.

-In some cases, you may need to travel to Novita’s Regency Park Centre to access certain trial items or for certain assessments and appointments where modifications can be made on site.
+In some cases, you may need to travel to Novita’s Central Therapy hub to access certain trial items or for certain assessments and appointments where modifications can be made on site.

 If you would like information or free advice, or to book into a no-waitlist consultation, speak to someone in our friendly team on 1300 668 482 or visit our Contact Us page for more ways to get in touch.